w84death/p1xel-editor/README.md

 After the header, there are 8 rows of 8 digits.
 Each digit is a pixel index from `0` to `3`.

-The temp file is separate from `art_data.p1x`; it is only used for short-lived pixel copy/paste transfer.
+The temp file is separate from the `art_data-f*.p1x` project slot files; it is only used for short-lived pixel copy/paste transfer.

 ### Project format migration